There are 2 ways web designers build websites so that they work with various screen sizes and devices: adaptive web design and responsive web design.

 With a responsive design, you only need to maintain and update one website, as it adapts to different devices automatically.
 This saves both time and money compared to developing multiple versions for different screen sizes.

-Search Engine Optimization (SEO) Friendly:
+Search Engine Optimization (SEO) Friendly

 Search engines, such as Google, prefer responsive websites because they have a single URL and HTML code.
 This simplifies the process of search engines crawling, indexing, and ranking your website, which ultimately boosts its visibility in search results.